 |Send campaign now or scheduled it to send in the future|

 |View campaign metrics after sending|

 WordFly’s Design Library gives your team the ability to organize media, editing images, and building custom blocks to speed up building email and page designs.
 We even have a gallery dedicated to the best designs created in WordFly.

-The WordFly Image Editor is tailored for people who build emails and page designs.
-Add a play button or a logo to an image; combine multiple images in one file; crop and resize images; add shapes on an image; add text on an image; and much more, all within WordFly.
-Access Image Editor the Media section, and from any email or page design.
+The WordFly Image Editor is tailored for people who build emails and pages.
+Add a play button or a logo to an image, crop and resize images, add shapes and text, and much more, all within WordFly.
+Access Image Editor from the Media section, or from any email or page design.